Boeing: Financials

 Between 2010 and 2018, Boeing increased its operating cash flow from $3 to $15.3 billion, sustaining its share price, by negotiating advance payments from customers and delaying payments to its suppliers.
 This strategy is sustainable only as long as orders are good and delivery rates are increasing.

 From 2013 to 2019, Boeing spent over $60 billion on dividends and stock buybacks, twice as much as the development costs of the 787.

 In 2020, Boeing's second quarter revenue was $11.8 billion as a result of the pandemic slump.
 Due to higher sales in other divisions and an influx in deliveries of commercial jetliners in 2021, second quarter revenue increased by 44%, reaching nearly $17 billion.

 Revenues decreased 15 percent to $16.9 billion in the second quarter of 2024, compared to the same time period in 2023.
 The company's operating loss amounted to $1.39 billion and its net loss to $1.43 billion, while plane deliveries fell to 92 (from 136 in 2023).

 In 2024, Boeing delivered just 348 aircraft to its customers, its lowest output since the COVID-19 pandemic.
 Boeing ended the year with a backlog of 5,595 unfilled orders.

+In 2025, Boeing outpaced its main rival Airbus.